-While there are heated debates in other sports about the greatest of all-time, this debate does not happen in hockey.
+While there are heated debates in other sports about the greatest of all time, this debate does not happen in hockey.
 Wayne Douglas Gretzky is the greatest hockey player of all time due to his absurd statistics and impact on the game.
 The Great One, as he is commonly called, is from Ontario, Canada.
 Throughout his NHL career, Gretzky played for the Edmonton Oilers, Los Angeles Kings, St. Louis Blues, and the New York Rangers.
-While he was an amazing contributor on every team he played for, he is most known for his stint with the Oilers.
+While he was an amazing contributor on every team he played for, he is most known for his time with the Oilers.

 Gretzky’s greatness over his 20-year career cannot be understated.
 He holds the records for most important scoring statistics in hockey.
 These records will probably stand the test of time as a constant reminder of Gretzky’s run.

 - Position: Center